Marj's Favorite Places

 Whipple Hill/Locke Farm (Winchester/Lexington)

 There is an entrance to the Whipple Hill section from a pull-off parking area in Johnson Road in Winchester opposite Berkshire Drive, but I don't know this area well, but I offer this from Andrea Golden.
 "Whipple Hill is a rocky hilltop with a great view: good for watching migrating hawks, swallows, swifts, towhees.
 Going downhill with Boston on your left leads back to Locke (or Loche) Pond."
-I myself enter from the Locke Pond section.
-Take Johnson Road off Route 3 in Winchester, pass Ridge Street on the left, and take your next left on Cox Road.
-Park in front of the marsh, and walk down the dirt road beside the marsh (High Street) and look for the path into the field.
-I like this place.
+I myself enter from the Locke Pond section at the intersection of Cox and High, and there is another entrance behind the llama farm on Lowell Street.

 Wildwood Cemetery/Horn Pond Brook Bikeway